dustinfast/PTC-Sim/README.md

 ### Unimplemented

 At this point in development, some features typical in a PTC deployment, such as authentication, encryption, high availability, redundancy, and persistent data have not been implemented.
-The track simulation is also currently restricted to a single branch, and locomotives are not currently aware of each other on the track.
+Track simulation is also currently restricted to a single branch, however locomotives are not currently aware of each other on that branch.
 Additionally, the following TODO items are in progress:

 * Broker queue msg expire time
 * Web Output: logs and broker queue monitor, to demonstrate msging system